thanasisvax/Bank-Marketing-Project/starter_files/README.md

 ## Key Steps

 #Note: All the pictures can be found in this GIT repository Starter_files/Pictures.

-Step 1: I skipped this step as I used the Udacity Lab and as such I was not authorized to create a principal security.
+Step 1: I skipped this step as I used the Udacity Lab and as such I was not authorized to create a principal security.</p>
 Step 2: Pictures Step 2-1, 2-2, 2-3 are applicable for this step.
 In picture Step 2-1, it can be seen the registered dataset in AzureML studio which is the bank marketing dataset.
 The picture Step 2-2 show that the AutoML run is completed.
 Finally, picture 2-3 show the best model which is the Voting Ensemble.
 Step 3: Picture Step 3 show that the deployed best model was completed.
 Step 4: Picture Step 4-1 show that the Application Insights are enabled and Step 4-2 show that the logs.py file is running and reports logs back.